23rd September 2019

-Being unable to pay invoices by the due date is a sign your company could be having cash flow problems, indicating in turn that the company could be insolvent.
-This is known as the cash flow test.
+Being unable to pay invoices on time is a sign your company is having cash flow problems.
+This indicates that the company could be insolvent.

 If you’re uncertain whether the company’s assets are enough to cover its debts, then your company may be insolvent.

-If your company has received any legal enforcement actions against it, this could be another strong indicator of insolvency.
+If your company has received any legal enforcement actions against it – e.g. a County Court Judgment (CCJ), this could be another strong indication of insolvency.

-This will ensure you’re meeting your obligations as a director and acting in the best interests of your company – as well as avoiding any personal liability.
+This will ensure you’re meeting your obligations as a director and acting in the best interests of your company, as well as avoiding any personal liability.

 When a company is solvent and financially stable, the directors have a duty to maximise returns to the shareholders and ensure the company continues to make a profit.